NVIDIA/DL4AGX/MultiDeviceInferencePipeline/training/objectDetection/README.md

 * be sure to properly [configure the pipeline](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md) (start from one of the provided configurations in the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) or the template for COCO in `demo_pipeline.config`)
   * you can specify "ssd_resnet18_v1" for the feature extractor type
   * point the config file to the appropriate `<dataset>_label_map.pbtxt` located in `models/research/object_detection/data`
+    * make sure to use absolute paths if possible, will reduce chance for failure

 ```bash
 OD_DIRECTORY=<path to the tensorflow model directory>